 I’m 6’7″ (long torso) and 220 lbs which puts me at the lower end of TST’s large.
 The large (red) was an OK fit, but I liked the medium (blue) much more.
 I haven’t worn a medium anything since my early teens, so it sounds a bit odd at first.
 But it makes sense as, for my height, I’m about average build.
 How nice it is not to have to opt for an XXL tent just to get enough length!

 A challenge that Old Navy faces is that they are a mass market company and hence will always be pressured to reach the largest market.
 So while tall men by most definitions are 6’4″ and up, Old Navy is drawn to lower this in search of a larger market.
 From my past experience with Old Navy, I have to say they are a decent option.
 But for the truly tall men, 6’4″ and up, niche companies like TST will always have the edge.
 It should also be noted that TST t-shirts aren’t merely scaled up standard shirts, but have gone through 7 design iterations to be optimized specifically for thin men from 6’2″ to 6’9″.

 The Old Navy t-shirt is about $10 while the TST t-shirt is a bit more expensive at $20 (5% with the coupon promo code: Tall).
 But getting a good fit is worth the extra price.
-Further, the TST t-shirt is softer and just feels like it’s better quality, despite both t-shirts being about 50-50 polyester and cotton.
+Further, the TST t-shirt is softer and just feels like it’s better quality, despite both t-shirts being about 50-50 polyester and cotton (update: and now TST makes some of there shirts right in the US!).
 Lastly, supporting niche tall clothing companies keeps them around and developing new products.
 TST, for example, plans to launch more sizes this year as well as getting into long sleeve shirts.
 In conclusion, Tall Slim Tees wins this match!